Who Was Thomas Edison?

-Born on February 11, 1847, in Milan, Ohio, Thomas Alva Edison was the last of the seven children of Samuel and Nancy Edison.
-Thomas's father was an exiled political activist from Canada.
-His mother, an accomplished school teacher, was a major influence in Thomas’ early life.
+Thomas Edison was the youngest of seven children of Samuel and Nancy Edison.
+His father was an exiled political activist from Canada, while his mother was an accomplished school teacher and a major influence in Thomas’ early life.

-In 1854, the family moved to Port Huron, Michigan, where Edison attended public school for a total of 12 weeks.
+In 1854, Edison’s family moved to Port Huron, Michigan, where he attended public school for a total of 12 weeks.
 A hyperactive child, prone to distraction, he was deemed "difficult" by his teacher.
 His mother quickly pulled him from school and taught him at home.
 At age 11, he showed a voracious appetite for knowledge, reading books on a wide range of subjects.
 In this wide-open curriculum Edison developed a process for self-education and learning independently that would serve him throughout his life.

 Edison also used his access to the railroad to conduct chemical experiments in a small laboratory he set up in a train baggage car.
 During one of his experiments, a chemical fire started and the car caught fire.
 The conductor rushed in and struck Thomas on the side of the head, probably furthering some of his hearing loss.
 He was kicked off the train and forced to sell his newspapers at various stations along the route.